FabioYanezRomero/tabular_neo4j/README.md

    - Detects patterns and data types
    - Uses LLM for semantic understanding of each column

-4. **Schema Synthesis**:
+4. **Entity Inference**:
-   - Identifies primary entity and its properties
-   - Detects columns that should become separate nodes
+   - Classifies columns as entities or properties
+   - Maps properties to their respective entities using the LLM
+   - Provides analytics data to enhance LLM context for mapping
-   - Infers relationships between entities
+   - Infers relationships between entities using Entity-Relation-Entity triples

-   - Suggests property assignments for nodes and relationships
+5. **Database Schema Generation**:
+   - Generates Cypher templates for entity creation with UUID-based identification
+   - Creates relationship templates based on the inferred Entity-Relation-Entity triples
+   - Adds uniqueness constraints on UUID properties
+   - Provides example queries for retrieving data from the graph

 ## LLM Provider